domasvz1/DO-Shop-ASP.NET-MVC/README.md

 [Currently]
 - Fixing the payment system process:
-   - Stop saving data, remove data fields;
+   - Stop saving data, remove data fields; [Done]
-   - Enter the mock payment data only in Methods inside (where sending the data);
+   - Enter the mock payment data only in Methods inside (where sending the data); [Done]
-   - Renew UI of the payment system windows ;
+   - Renew UI of the payment system windows; [Done]
+   - Make sure that the paying for the cart proces is working;
    - Add and write Unit tests for payment processes, for Client Controller;

 So far what has been done: